vollmerf/spherecontour/C/README.md

 # SphereContour
 Program for automatic contouring of spherical orientation data using a modified Kamb method to create spherical projections including Schmidt (equal-area) and stereographic (equal-angle) plots.
-Additional files include data files.
+Additional files include example data files.

 ## Citation
 This repostory contains a C implementation of the algorithm presented in: